dxinteractive/cookie-bike/README.md

 2. Install [Tampermonkey](https://tampermonkey.net)
 3. Add `cookie-bike-script/CookieBike.user.js` to Tampermonkey
 4. If you go to [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) in Chrome it should now ask you if you want to use Cookie Bike

+## Usage

+Do setup first if you haven't already.

+- Plug in stuff
+  - Exercise bike pedal sensor 3.5mm plug goes to Arduino (Pin 2 and GND).
+  - Arduino USB goes to Computer USB Port.
+- Start Cookie Bike App
+  - Windows: start `/cookie-bike-app/cookie-bike-win.exe`
+  - Mac: start `/cookie-bike-app/cookie-bike-mac`
+  - Linux: start `/cookie-bike-app/cookie-bike-linux`
+- Go to [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) in Chrome
+- Pedal!

+## Development

+You need `node` and `yarn` (or `npm`) to dev cookie-bike-app.
+- Run `yarn` (or `npm install`) in `cookie-bike-app` directory
+- Run `yarn start-dev` to run the app
+- Run `yarn build` to build the app into executables

+You only really need [Tampermonkey](https://tampermonkey.net) to dev cookie-bike-script.